top of page

-I am a licensed psychotherapist with a clinical focus on evidence-based treatment approaches, including EMDR, Brainspotting, Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy and mindfulness-based interventions.
+I am a licensed psychotherapist with a clinical focus on EMDR.
+I also utilize evidence-based treatment approaches, including Neurofeedback, Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy, IFS based approaches and mindfulness-based interventions.
 My work is grounded in empirical research and guided by ongoing clinical training, allowing me to provide structured, goal-oriented care tailored to the specific needs of each client.

 My clinical experience includes treating PTSD, C-PTSD, anxiety disorders, depression, grief, maternal mental health, and stress-related conditions, as well as supporting individuals through significant life transitions.
 I emphasize the development of insight, behavioral change, and skill-building to promote long-term psychological well-being.